 Break at your favorite spots

 As I mentioned above, the places where color blocked garments meet generally create high contrast and draw the eye.
 You can use this to your advantage, and force breaks at your favorite spots.
-In the outfit above, I’ve paired a knotted button-front shirt with a high-waisted dress.
-The shirt ends at the narrowest point on my torso, so the observing eye rests there.
+In the outfit above, I’ve paired a zipped cobalt moto with a chartreuse dress.
+The jacket ends at the narrowest point on my torso, so the observing eye rests there.
 Consider lengths and hems when color blocking, and attempt to create contrast where you’d like attention to be paid.

 If your outfit feels unfinished, add a bridging piece